What Products Are Eligible for Developer Support?

 Suggested Resources to Check Before Contacting Support

-What Is a Developer Support Incident?An incident is defined as a single support issue and the commercially reasonable effort needed to resolve it.
+An incident is defined as a single support issue and the commercially reasonable effort needed to resolve it.
 A single support issue is a problem that cannot be broken down into subordinate problems.
 If a problem consists of subordinate problems, each shall be considered a separate incident.
 Before Microsoft provides support for an incident, you and the Microsoft designated Support Professional must agree on what the problem is and the parameters for an acceptable solution.
 An incident may require multiple phone calls and off-line research to resolve it.
 A Microsoft product bug is not considered a fee-based incident.

 Problems should be broken down to the smallest scope possible.
 Because developers are most familiar with solutions they created, you are in the best position to quickly narrow down the scope of a problem.
 This will typically reduce the total time needed to resolve issues.